Religion in Abkhazia: Christianity

-According to the 2003 census, 60% of respondents identified themselves as Christian and according to the 2011 census, 75% identified themselves as Christian.
+In a 2003 survey 60% of respondents identified themselves as Christian; according to a report published by UNPO in 2015, 75% of the population were Christian.
 The two main churches active in Abkhazia are the Abkhazian Orthodox Church and the Armenian Apostolic Church.
-There are approximately 140 church buildings in Abkhazia, most of which date from the first millennium.
+There are approximately 140 church buildings in Abkhazia, most of which date to the first millennium.

 The Abkhazian Orthodox Church operates outside the official Eastern Orthodox ecclesiastical hierarchy, as all Eastern Orthodox churches recognise Abkhazia as belonging to the jurisdiction of the Georgian Orthodox church.
 The Georgian Orthodox Church lost effective control over the Sukhumi-Abkhazian eparchy following the 1992-1993 war in Abkhazia, when ethnically Georgian priests had to flee Abkhazia.
 It maintains its structures in exile, where the current head is Archbishop Daniel.
 The Abkhazian Orthodox Church came into existence when the ethnically Abkhaz branch of the Sukhumi-Abkhazian Eparchy declared on 15 September 2009 that it no longer considered itself part of the Georgian Orthodox Church and that it was re-establishing the Catholicate of Abkhazia disbanded in 1814.

 The Georgian Orthodox Church has accused the Russian Orthodox Church of interfering in its internal affairs, thereby violating Orthodox canon law, by training and sending into Abkhazia priests, publishing translations of the Gospels into the Abkhaz language and annexing Georgian Orthodox property in Abkhazia.
 The Russian Orthodox Church claims that the priests it has sent serve in Abkhazia only temporarily while the local Orthodox believers do not have contacts with the Georgian Orthodox Church.

 May 15, 2011 at the National Assembly of the Church in the city of New Athos (Anakopiya), proclaimed the establishment of a new church organization - the Holy Metropolis of Abkhazia.

-The Catholic Church in Abkhazia is the third largest Christian denomination and mostly consists of mainly Armenians, Poles, and expatriates living in Abkhazia.
+The Catholic Church in Abkhazia is the third largest Christian denomination, and mostly consists of mainly Armenians, Poles, and expatriates living in Abkhazia.
 The Holy See does not have diplomatic relations with Abkhazia, but has enjoyed two high level visits from the apostolic nuncio.

+There are also small Protestant congregations.